parismart/ft_services/README.md

 apt-cache policy docker-cesudo
 # Finally, install Docker.
 sudo apt-get install docker-ce
 # Docker should now be installed, the daemon started, and the process enabled to start on boot.
-Check that it’s running.
+# Check that it’s running.
 sudo systemctl status docker
 # To avoid typing sudo whenever you run the docker command, add your username to the docker group:
 sudo usermod -aG docker $(whoami);
 # To apply the new group membership, log out of the server and back in, or type the following.
 su - ${USER}
 # You will be prompted to enter your user’s password to continue.
-Confirm that your user is now added to the docker group by typing.
+# Confirm that your user is now added to the docker group by typing.
 id -nG
 # Using docker consists of passing it a chain of options and commands followed by arguments.
-The syntax takes this form.
 docker [option] [command] [arguments]
 # To view all available subcommands, type:
 docker